$q_T$-slicing with multiple jets: Abstract

 \section{Abstract}

-Modern collider phenomenology requires unprecedented precision for the theoretical predictions, for which slicing techniques provide an essential tool at next-to-next-to-leading order in the strong coupling.
+Modern collider phenomenology requires unprecedented precision for the theoretical predictions, for which slicing techniques provide an essential tool at next-to-next-to-leading order (NNLO) in the strong coupling.
 The most popular slicing variable is based on the transverse momentum $q_T$ of a color-singlet final state, but its generalization to final states with jets is known to be very difficult.
-Here we propose two generalizations of $q_T$ that can be used for jet processes, providing proof of concept with an NLO slicing for $pp \to 2$ jets and presenting factorization formulae that pave the way for extending our approach to NNLO.
-One of these extensions only applies to planar Born processes, such as $pp \to 2$ jets, but offers a dramatic simplification of the soft function.
+Here we propose two generalizations of $q_T$ that can be used for jet processes, providing proof of concept with an NLO slicing for $pp \to 2$ jets.
+We present factorization formulae that enable our approach to NNLO, calculate the NNLO collinear-soft function and demonstrate slicing at this order for $e^+e^- \to 2$ jets.
+One of these generalizations of $q_T$ only applies to planar Born processes, such as $pp \to 2$ jets, but offers a dramatic simplification of the soft function.
 We also discuss how our approach can directly be extended to obtain predictions for the fragmentation of hadrons.
 This presents a promising path for high-precision QCD calculations with multi-jet final states.

 {\it Introduction. --} The excellent performance of the LHC experiments has increased the need for precise theoretical predictions.
-A crucial challenge towards precision are the perturbative corrections due to Quantum Chromodynamics (QCD), particularly for final states involving jets.
-At leading order (LO) and next-to-leading order (NLO), these QCD corrections are largely automated.
-However, at next-to-next-to-leading order (NNLO) differential cross sections are only available for relatively simple processes through public codes~\cite{Gavin:2010az,Grazzini:2017mhc,Camarda:2019zyx,Catani:2019hip,Campbell:2019dru}.
+A crucial challenge towards precision is the perturbative corrections due to Quantum Chromodynamics (QCD), particularly for final states involving jets.
+Here much progress has been made in recent years extending to $pp \to 3$ jets at second order in perturbation theory~\cite{Czakon:2021mjy,Abreu:2021oya,Alvarez:2023fhi} (which was already used in experimental measurements~\cite{ATLAS:2024png}) and even third order for some processes involving jets, e.g.~\cite{Chen:2025utl,Fox:2025cuz,Jakubcik:2024poz,Jakubcik:2022zdi,Mondini:2019gid,Currie:2018fgr}.
+The highest precision is typically achieved by individual calculations, while automated procedures are available primarily for leading order (LO) and next-to-leading order (NLO).
+Next-to-next-to-leading order (NNLO) differential cross sections by contrast are only available for relatively simple processes through public codes~\cite{Gavin:2010az,Grazzini:2017mhc,Camarda:2019zyx,Catani:2019hip,Campbell:2019dru,Neumann:2022lft}.

 An important bottleneck is the handling of the cancellation of infrared (IR) divergences between real and virtual diagrams, which is guaranteed by the KLN theorem~\cite{Kinoshita:1962ur,Lee:1964is} but challenging to arrange in practice.
 A range of approaches have been developed~\cite{Gehrmann-DeRidder:2005btv,Catani:2007vq,Czakon:2010td,Boughezal:2011jf,Currie:2013vh,Czakon:2014oma,Boughezal:2015dva,Gaunt:2015pea,Cacciari:2015jma,Sborlini:2016gbr,DelDuca:2016ily,Caola:2017dug,Magnea:2018hab,Herzog:2018ily,TorresBobadilla:2020ekr,Bertolotti:2022aih}, which can be roughly subdivided into local subtraction methods and slicing methods.
 While local subtractions are numerically more stable, slicing methods are easier to extend to new processes (illustrated by e.g.~the quick succession of results using 1-jettiness discussed below).
 A key challenge for slicing is the choice of a suitable resolution variable.
 In this Letter we introduce two novel transverse-momentum-based slicing variables for multi-jet final states.